runtimeverification/plutus-core-semantics/README.md

 ### New issues

+1. The behaviour of `takeByteString` of a non-zero value from the empty bytestring is not defined in the spec.
+We assume we should get stuck and fail?

-1. Is Prelude assumed to be imported always?
+2. Is Prelude assumed to be imported always?
 If not, how do comparison operators work with returning something of type `(con Prelude.Bool)`
   - On the same note, should we be able to write `(define myTrue (Prelude.True))` without importing Prelude?

 ### Old Issues